apuder/js-watermarking/README.md

 #### nodejs
 **```node jsw.js```**

-Run the nodejs script jsw.js traces your code and inserts a watermark in nodejs.
+Run the nodejs script jsw.js traces your code and inserts a watermark using nodejs.

 ##### Trace/Insert:

   1. Run ```node jsw.js file.jsw.js number [-s watermark_size -o outfile.js -e 'code to execute as part of trace']``` on the command line.
-  2. The outut file will be saved in the current directory.
+  2. The output file will be saved in the current directory.

 ##3.
 Minify watermarked code